Sam-Varghese/Notes/Web-Devlopment/CSS3/CSS_Notes.md

 - A block-level element always starts on a new line.

-- A block-level element always takes up the full width available (stretches out to the left and right as far as it can).
+- A block-level element always takes up the full width available (stretches out to the left and right as far as it can). ( Height and width can be set manually)

 - A block level element has a top and a bottom margin, whereas an inline element does not.